Bletfen/banking-dashboard/README.md

 # 💰 Banking Dashboard

-This is a **responsive banking dashboard UI** built with **HTML** and **CSS**, designed to simulate the layout of a modern banking application.
-It includes an overview of expenses, recent transactions, and other financial activity with a clean and minimal interface.
+This is a **mobile-first responsive banking dashboard UI** built with **HTML** and **CSS**, simulating a real-world banking application interface.
+It includes an overview of financial stats, expense charts, and a dynamic transaction list — all styled cleanly and responsively.

 ## 🚀 Features

-- ✅ Clean and modern dashboard layout
+- ✅ Mobile-first, fully responsive layout
-- 📊 Expense visualization using SVG graphs
+- 📊 Visual expense tracking with SVG graphs
-- 💳 Transaction list with semantic structure
+- 💳 Transaction list with flexible layout
-- 🎨 Fully styled with CSS (no framework)
-- ⚙️ Reusable components for transactions
+- 🧩 Reusable UI components
-- 🔁 Ready for integration with JavaScript or frameworks like React
+- 🎨 Clean, minimalist styling using only HTML & CSS

 ---